PaperMC/docs/docs/paper/dev/api/custom-inventory-holder.md

 }
 ```

-## Storing data on the InventoryHolder
+## Storing data on the custom InventoryHolder

-You can store extra data for your inventories on the InventoryHolder by adding fields and methods to your class.
+You can store extra data for your inventories on the custom InventoryHolder by adding fields and methods to your class.

 Let's make an inventory that counts the amount of times we clicked a stone inside it.
 First let's modify our `MyInventory` class a little: